stackhpc/ansible-slurm-appliance/environments/README.md

 Shared configuration for all environments.
 This is not intended to be used as a standalone environment, hence the README does *not* detail how to provision the infrastructure.

-### skeleton

-Skeleton directory that is used as a template to create a new environemnt.
+This environment generally should not be edited.

+## site

+Provides the base configuration for all subsequent `cookiecutter` created environments, including configuration for provisioning infrastructure.
+Site specific configuration should generally be edited here, unless it is specific to a particular cookiecutter environment, in which case it should be set in that environment.

 ## Defining an environment

 To define an environment using cookiecutter:

+    cd environments
-    cookiecutter skeleton
+    cookiecutter ../cookiecutter

 This will present you with a series of questions which you must answer.
 Once you have answered all questions, a new environment directory will